OpenCilk/www.opencilk.org/src/posts/2022-05-20-what-the-is-parallelism-anyhow.md

 ---
 title: What the $#@! is parallelism, anyhow?
-excerpt: We take inspiration from Amdahl's Law to give a more "authoritative" introduction to the basic concepts of multithreaded execution — work, span, and parallelism.
+tagline: We take inspiration from Amdahl's Law to give a more "authoritative" introduction to the basic concepts of multithreaded execution — work, span, and parallelism.
+author: Charles Leiserson
 date: 2022-05-20
-author: Charles Leiserson
-thumbnail: /img/multithreaded-dag.png
+image: /img/multithreaded-dag.png
 featured: true
 tags:
  - parallelism